e-pool-productions/tindio/README.md

 ### Tindio - the tiny studio.
 Tindio is a production and workflow management platform for Film and VFX projects based on the codeigniter framework.
-It was build for small groups of people which want to organize their projects without using oversized programms designed primarily for large groups.
+It was build for small groups of people which want to organize their projects without using oversized programms designed primarily for a large amount of people.
 It's build on a 'Project', 'Scene', 'Shot', 'Task' hierarchy and therefor has some roles like 'Admin', 'Director', 'Supervisor' and 'Artist'.

 ### Features
 After you logged in into your working space you will find the dashboard with all important information like 'New Projects', 'My Deadlines' or 'Notifications' and a global overview of the projects on Tindio.